Chesterwongz/TextGenerator/README.md

 Once you have found the next character that way, you add it to the end of your string, and repeat the process as many times as you want!

+## How to Run?

 The .txt files such as Alice.txt, hamlet.txt, etc and Test.in are used for you to try the TextGenerator class.

+1. Open the project in IntelliJ
+2. Go to `Run` > `Edit Configurations`
+3. Add the necessary CLI arguments:
+    * args[0]: the order of the Markov Model
+    * args[1]: the length of the text to generate
+    * args[2]: the filename for the input text e.g. `4 50000 aesop.txt` will generate a 50000-word text based on the Aesop fables using a Markov Model of order 4.